Yeah Right!: Summary

 A short prologue pays tribute to skater Keenan Milton, who died in 2001.
 Milton was part of Chocolate Skateboards team, a subset of Girl Skateboards.

 The introduction credits for the video feature a unique series of shots in ultra-slow motion, filmed with Jonze's personal camera that is capable of shooting 100 frames per second.
 The camera is low to the ground and very close to the skateboarder as various flip tricks are completed.
+In this sequence a different skater is shot landing on the skateboard noticed by the different shoes on the feet that appear to land each trick.

 Although Yeah Right features mainly skateboarding, there are many special effects used.
 There are several different scenes in between skaters' parts which make use of green screen technology like the "invisible skateboards" bit and other camera effects such as the "magic board" and the "Skatetrix" bits.

 A cameo is made by Owen Wilson.
 He is in a parking lot with Rick Howard, Eric Koston and Mike Carroll preparing to perform a trick on a handrail.
 By framing the camera very carefully, it appears that Wilson attempts a backside bluntslide.
 However, while the camera was facing the opposite direction for a moment, Wilson had slipped out of the frame and is replaced by Eric Koston who is wearing a wig and matching clothes.
 Koston performs the trick down the staircase and Wilson reappears in the shot after Koston lands to make it look like he completed the trick.